SkyKings-Guild/Guides/guides/mining.md

 ## Powder Mining

 Powder is one of the major aspects of Skyblock's Mining progression.
-Powder can be gained in 3 ways in skyblock, mining blocks like mithril and gemstone, commisions and treasure chest mining.
+Powder can be gained in 3 ways in skyblock, mining blocks like mithril and gemstone, commissions and treasure chest mining.
 The current best way to gain powder is treasure chest mining.

 Treasure chest mining requires 2 main perks and 1 non-major perk.
 Main perks are Mole and Great explorer, you should prioritize great explorer to max before anything else.
-These 2 perks requiers HOTM 6.
+These 2 perks requires HOTM 6.
 The 3rd perk is Powder Buff but it requires HOTM 7.

-You only require around Mole 71 to max out the cabilities of Mole to spawn tresure chests.
+You only require around Mole 71 to max out the cabilities of Mole to spawn treasure chests.

 ## Equipment